Powerlearnproject/se-day1-assignment-odalonuchukwuwike/README.md

 Question:
 Define prompt engineering and discuss its importance in interacting with AI models.

+Ans:
+Prompt engineering is the process of designing and optimizing prompts or inputs to elicit specific, accurate, and relevant responses from AI models.
+It involves understanding how to structure and refine prompts to maximize the AI's performance and utility.

+Importance of Prompt Engineering:
+Prompt engineering is the process of designing and optimizing prompts or inputs to elicit specific, accurate, and relevant responses from AI models.
+It involves understanding how to structure and refine prompts to maximize the AI's performance and utility.

 Question:
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Ans:
+"Explain how to fix a computer"

+Improved Prompt:
+"Provide a step-by-step guide for a novice user on how to fix a Windows 10 laptop that won’t connect to Wi-Fi.
+Include troubleshooting tips and avoid technical jargon."

+Why it’s better:
+Targets a specific issue (Wi-Fi connection on Windows 10).
+Specifies the audience (novice users).
+Requests a clear format (step-by-step) and tone (no jargon).